ibm-cloud-docs/monitoring/exporters/collect_availability_metrics.md

     * COLLECTOR_ENDPOINT is the public or private ingestion URL for the region where the monitoring instance is available.
 To get an endpoint, see [Collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).

     * TAG_DATA are comma-separated tags that are formatted as *TAG_NAME:TAG_VALUE*.
-You can associate one or more tags to your Sysdig agent.
+You can associate one or more tags to your monitoring agent.
 For example, *role:serviceX,location:us-south*.

     * Set **sysdig_capture_enabled** to *false* to disable the Sysdig capture feature.
 By default is set to *true*.
 For more information, see [Working with captures](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-captures#captures).

     * Set **secure** to *true* to use SSL with the communication.

-If the Sysdig agent fails to install correctly, install the kernel headers manually.
+If the monitoring agent fails to install correctly, install the kernel headers manually.
 Choose a distribution and run the command for that distribution.
-Then, retry the deployment of the Sysdig agent.
+Then, retry the deployment of the monitoring agent.

 For Debian and Ubuntu Linux distributions, run the following command: